larsonzh/whois/docs/OPERATIONS_EN.md

 This guide summarizes common day-to-day tasks: commit/push, remote cross-compilation + smoke tests, and publishing releases to GitHub and Gitee.

 Signal handling note (2025-12-21): Ctrl+C/TERM/HUP now closes cached connections and emits a single termination notice; `[DNS-CACHE-SUM]`/`[RETRY-*]` still flush via atexit, so smoke/golden logs retain cache/metrics lines even on interrupted runs.
+Frontend entry note: all executables reuse `wc_client_frontend_run`; if you add a test or alt entry, only assemble `wc_opts` and call the facade.
+Do not duplicate selftest, signal, or atexit logic in the new `main`; keep stdout/stderr contracts identical.

 For link style conversion (absolute GitHub asset URLs ↔ relative repo paths) see: `docs/RELEASE_LINK_STYLE.md`.